 While at Harvard, in the mid-1990s, the first reports of exoplanets around sun-like stars begain appearing.
 Encouraged by her PhD supervisor, Dimitar Sasselov, Seager studied the atmospheres of these so-called hot Jupiter planets.
 At the time, many scientists were skeptical of the new planets, preferring to believe they were the result of a different phenomenon, such as star variability.
 Others thought the claims made in Seager’s thesis would never be substantiated.
 But exoplanets kept turning up and Seager’s early work was eventually validated.

 After earning a PhD from Harvard in 1999, Professor Seager joined the cadre of postdoctoral fellows at the Institute for Advanced Study in Princeton, NJ.
 There, she benefited enormously from the mentorship of the late John Bahcall.
 Unlike most scientists at the time, John Bahcall supported Seager’s new ideas in exoplanets with almost unbounded enthusiasm, as long as the underlying physics was sound and the phenomenon was detectable some day in Seager’s lifetime.
 Bahcall’s support enabled Seager to initiate several new topics in exoplanet characterization.

-The exceedingly surprising diversity of exoplanets has led Seager’s maxim, “For exoplanets, anything is possible under the laws of physics and chemistry.”
+exoplanets, anything is possible under the laws of

 Professor Seager is an astrophysicist and planetary scientist at MIT.
 She lives with her two sons in Massachusetts.